rbrito/CudaTestEnv/README.md

 no error checking for using non-CUDA functions and constructs with in the device functions.
 In fact, the `__global__` is just a no-op.

-Since this is using only using the standard g++ compiler, there is no error checking for using non cuda functions and contrustructs with in the device functions.
-In fact, the __global__ is just a noop.

 You will also need to call the device function using standard C-compliant syntax and also pass the function to `setupCudaSim`.
 Here is an example: